Ingredient comparison

 Octenidine vs. chlorhexidine

-Different molecules
+Separate molecules

 Editorial ingredient branches showing octenidine and chlorhexidine as separate chemical-context paths.

-The molecules are not twins
+The molecules are separate

 Chlorhexidine lives in healthcare language